nditech/tech-staticsite-cicd/README.md

 $ terraform apply -input=false tfplan
 ```
 You should have your AWS infrastructure ready with a public website hosted in an S3 bucket.

+### Deploy the stack with AWS CloudFormation

+> NOTE: Currently, only template `./test/s3.json.template` works.

+Use the `.json.template` files, remove the `.template` extension.
+Currently, they're inside `./test`.

+- If you use AWS Console, just copy and paste the content of the `.json` file into CloudfFormation, remember to choose tab **Template**, validate the stack then create it.
+For more details, check [AWS Documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html).

+- If you use AWS CLI, run this command where the template file is:
+    ```
+    $ aws cloudformation create-stack --stack-name <NAME-OF-YOUR-STACK> --template-body file://<TEMPLATE-NAME>.json --parameters <OPTIONAL-PARAMETERS>
+    ```

 ## Diagnosis